Chapter 22 : Epilogue: Part Two

 'You do the dishes without me asking, Lucy, you must have grown up.'

-An unstoppable grin split my face.
+An grin split my face; I could feel the tear tracks tightening on my cheeks.
 'I can't take your name.'

 'I wouldn't take my name either.
 Maybe I should take yours.'